elkouariayoub-bit/smma-morocco/README.md

    - `GOOGLE_CLIENT_SECRET`
 6. Redeploy (or restart) the app so the Better Auth Google integration can pick up the new credentials.

+#### Debugging Google provider availability
+- After updating credentials, restart your dev server (or redeploy) and clear cached cookies before testing again.
+- Visit [`/auth/better`](http://localhost:3000/auth/better) to inspect the live Better Auth configuration.
+The JSON response lists the enabled providers and whether each required environment variable is loaded.
+- The server logs now emit `[better-auth]` messages every time the Google flow is initialised.
+If Supabase reports `provider is not enabled`, make sure Google is toggled on inside **Supabase → Authentication → Providers** and that its Client ID/Secret match the values in `.env.local`.

 ### Deploy on Vercel
 1. Push to GitHub.
 2. Import repo in Vercel.